brianbraatz/brianbraatz.github.io/content/post/Articles/_new8/Latex Tricks/Latex Tricks.md

 tags:
 draft: true
 weight: 219
-lastmod: 2025-02-11T23:23:29.513Z
+lastmod: 2025-02-17T12:52:25.143Z
 ---
 in tex i want a box in the middle of the page.
 I want the box to take 30% of the width of the page, and inside the box I want a heading that is bold and has a line below it and the heading is centered.
-Bellow that I want a heriarchial bullet list which is left justified\
+Bellow that I want a heriarchial bullet list which is left justified
-ChatGPT said:\
-Here’s a simple LaTeX solution that achieves what you want:

 tex\
 Copy\